vollyimnetz/crop-thumbnails/readme.txt

 == Screenshots ==

+1. You have access to Crop-Thumbnails on post / page / custom-types.
-1. All images attached to this post.
+2. All images attached to this post.
 You have to choose the one you want to crop.
-2. Choose one or more images (with the same ratio).
+3. Choose one or more images (with the same ratio).
-3. You have access to Crop-Thumbnails on post / page / custom-types.
-4. Crop-Thumbnails integrated in the media library.
+4. Crop-Thumbnails is also integrated in the media library.
 5. Choose what image-sizes should be hidden on what post-types, for better usability.

 == Changelog ==